Advising On International Children’s Issues

 Our experienced international children and contact dispute lawyers in London, Manchester and Birmingham are ready to help you make legal arrangements for your children.
 Speak to a member of our specialist international family team today on 0330 107 0107.

-Child living and contact arrangments
+Child living and contact arrangements

 When a relationship ends, concerns for your children’s welfare will no doubt be your priority.
 The international children lawyers at IMD Solicitors can advise on all options available to parents to ensure any issues as to where your children should live or contact issues are resolved.